freerobby/blog/source/_posts/2013-02-11-negotiating-your-startup-job-offer.markdown

 ### Trading Salary for Equity: Do the Math

 Some employers talk about equity and salary as dials that you can adjust, increasing one while decreasing the other.
-Since startups are strapped for cash, this is always presented as the employee giving up some salary in exchange for more equity.
+Since startups are strapped for cash, this is almost always presented as the employee giving up some salary in exchange for more equity.

 Sometimes these deals are fair, and sometimes they're not.
 What makes them difficult and often unfair for the employee is that there are a handful of existential disadvantages that come along with taking equity as a substitute for salary.
 It's important that they be understood so that they can be overcome: